PintoDrop/notetake/README.md

 ## Installation

-You will need to install node npm and use express to use this applicationa after cloning the repo.
+You will need to install node npm, uuid@8.3.2 and express to use this applicationa after cloning the repo.

 ## License